Shaegi/Homeassistant-WLED-Card/README.md

 # WLED Hassio Lovelace Card

+First of all big thanks to [Aircoookie](https://github.com/Aircoookie) and his incredible work at the [WLED repo](https://github.com/Aircoookie/WLED), without it this wouldn't be possible!

 ## Installation Guide
 1. Set up MQTT Broker for WLED (restart after setting it)
 > Guide: https://www.home-assistant.io/addons/mosquitto/